-Many of us do monthly or yearly cancer bump and lump checks on ourselves as part of our overall wellness efforts to catch any potential problems early – sometimes with lifesaving results.
-The same kind of lump and bump check can be a life-saving routine for our cats, too.
+Updated May 22, 2020 – Many of us do monthly or yearly cancer bump and lump checks on ourselves as part of our overall wellness efforts to catch any potential problems early – sometimes with lifesaving results.
+The same kind of check can be a lifesaving routine for our cats, too.

 Increased screenings have resulted in a decrease in many cancers in humans, in part because early detection and treatment improves long-term outcomes for many patients.
 The same is true for our cats.

-If you feel something out of the ordinary on your cat, schedule a visit with your veterinarian who will examine the bump and, if needed, do a diagnostic test.
+If you feel or see something out of the ordinary on your cat, schedule a visit with your veterinarian who will examine the bump and, if needed, do a diagnostic test.
 Most lumps and bumps are benign and easily removed.
-Cancers you may find on or under your cat’s skin include mast cell tumors, squamous cell carcinomas and mammary tumors; all cancer types where early detection can help your cat be a cancer survivor.
-Another cancer type to watch out for, especially in cats, is injection-site sarcomas (ISS).
+Cancers you may find on or under your cat’s skin include mast cell tumors, squamous cell carcinomas, injection site sarcomas and mammary tumors; all cancer types where early detection can help your cat be a cancer survivor.

 Morris Animal Foundation has been funding studies focused on cancers affecting our feline friends for more than 50 years!
 The Foundation has invested $2.7 million in research on important health concerns such as cancer-causing viruses in cats, new diagnostic tools for injectionsite sarcomas, and new treatments for devastating cancers such as oral squamous cell carcinoma.